 Example of how to present your letterhead include all the UK legal requirements:

-Here’s an example of how we’ve added all the letterhead legal requirements to the bottom of our design:
+Below is an example of how we’ve added the letterhead legal requirements to the bottom of our own letterhead:

 Optional Letterhead Text: [Office Address] [Telephone] [Fax] [Email] [Website] [Social Media Handles]

-Legal Letterhead Requirements: [Business Name] [Company Number] [Registered Business Address]
+Legal Letterhead Requirements: [Business Name] [Registered Country] [Company Number] [Registered Business Address]

 As a sole trader, if you trade under a business name rather than your own name you must make sure that your name and business address is included on all letterheads and order forms.